 - Take each minimum payment and divide it by 4 (for 4 weeks in a month)

 - Check your calendar and make sure there are at least 4 weeks before your next due date before starting this method!
-If not, either wait until just after your next minimum payment posts to start, or adjust your payments accordingly.
-For example, if your next due date is only 2 weeks away, divide your minimum payment by 2 and make two weekly payments of half of your minimum payment.
-THEN be sure to go back in after your due date and change your payments to a quarter of your monthly minimum payment afterwards.
+If not, you can wait until just after your next minimum payment posts to start.
+Otherwise adjust your payments accordingly.
+For example, if your next due date is only 2 weeks away, divide your minimum payment by 2.
+Then make two weekly payments of half of your minimum payment.
+THEN be sure to go back in after your due date and change your payments to a quarter of your monthly minimum payment.
 Make sense?
 It gets confusing, so I just set up automatic payments to accomplish this for me and kept diligent notes.

-- Next, unless you’re incredibly organized and have lots of time to dedicate to paying bills every week, go into your bank account and schedule automatic weekly payments for each bill (except your mortgage)
+- Next, unless you’re incredibly organized and have lots of time to dedicate to paying bills every week, do this.
+Go into your bank account and schedule automatic weekly payments for each bill (except your mortgage)

-- Finally, make sure to keep good notes and go into each of your accounts for a couple of weeks to make sure everything is clearing your bank account and posting to your creditor’s accounts correctly.
+- Finally, make sure to keep good notes and go into each of your accounts for a couple of weeks.
+Make sure everything is clearing your bank account and posting to your creditor’s accounts correctly.
 Believe me, the time you spend getting this right now will save you tons of financial headache after you get this set-up.
 It will run on auto-pilot and you can just sit back and enjoy a much more stable budget all month long!